With many now

 Thankfully though, there is some expert advice you can follow.
 There are some measures you can take to make sure your dog doesn't become too dependent on you while you're at home.
 This will help make sure they don't get worse separation anxiety once you finally leave.

 Separation anxiety is a state of panic and stress for a dog that comes from being alone.
 Dogs bond with humans very well, and when they've separated from their friends they can have high levels of anxiety.
 This can be really distressing for your pet.
-Studies have found that a shocking number of dogs already struggle to cope when they’re left alone.
+Studies have

 The common symptoms of separation anxiety include destructive behavior, barking, howling or crying, and even using the bathroom where they shouldn't.
 They can also tremble, pace, or vomit.
 This is all pretty unpleasant for your dog.
 So how do you avoid it?